randomgraphics/rapid-vulkan/README.md

 - **`Pipeline`** class is basically a wrapper of VkPipeline object.
 It has 2 sub classes for compute and graphics pipeline.
 It comes with utility methods that makes constructing a pipeline object more intuitive.
 Similar as the raw VkPipeline handle, the pipeline object is **immutable** once constructed.

-- **`Drawable`** class stores reference to a pipeline and the data and parameters used by the pipeline line for rendering, such as buffer, image and constants.
+- **`Drawable`** class stores reference to a pipeline along with data and parameters used by the pipeline for rendering, such as buffers, images and constants.
 It can not be used directly for rendering but can generate `DrawPack` structure via the `Drawable::compile()` method.
 The `DrawPack` is a compact and self-contained struct that can be enqueued into command buffer for rendering.

 - **`CommandQueue`** is a wrapper of VkCommandQueue.
 It is responsible for creating/deleting/executing `CommandBuffer` instances.

 - **CommandBuffer** is a wrapper of VkCommandBuffer.
-It consumes the `DrawPack` instances and generate render commands to command buffer.
+It consumes the `DrawPack` instances and enqueues render commands to command buffer.

 Here is an simplified example of using these classes to issue a draw command.
 See [drawable](dev/sample/drawable.cpp) sample for full source code.